chenh19/git_ssh/README.md

 # Git SSH
-A script tool to set up ssh for GitHub
+A script tool to set up SSH for GitHub

 ### How to use:
 - Install: connect to internet and execute the below command in terminal